Kapendev/joka/README.md

 # 🃏 Joka

 A nogc utility library for the [D programming language](https://dlang.org/).
-Joka provides data structures and functions that work without garbage collection, offering precise memory control.
+Joka provides data structures and functions that can work without garbage collection, offering precise memory control.
 It is designed to complement the D standard library, not replace it.

+## Why Joka

+* Minimalistic: Avoids abstractions
+* Focused: Doesn't try to support every use case
+* Simple: Uses a single global allocator, set at compile time
+* Friendly: Memory-safety features and many examples

+## WebAssembly Support

+WebAssembly is supported with the `betterC` flag, but a tool like [Emscripten](https://emscripten.org/) is required.
+In case of errors, the `i` flag may help.
+The combination `-betterC -i` works in most cases.

 ## Modules